 ARTICLE IX.
 Books and Records

-The corporation shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its members, Board of Directors, and committees having any of the authority of the Board of Directors and shall keep at the registered or principal office a record giving the names and addresses of the members entitled to vote.
-All books and records of the corporation may be inspected by any member, or his agent or attorney for any proper purpose at any reasonable time.
+The corporation shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its members, Board of Directors, and committees having any of the authority of the Board of Directors and shall keep an electronic copy of record giving the names and addresses of the members entitled to vote.
+All books and records of the corporation may be inspected by any member, or the member’s agent or attorney for any proper purpose at any reasonable time.

 ARTICLE X. Fiscal Year